btc-ag/Featuretoggle/README.md

 3. Toggle feature via the transaktion `z_sy_feature` (opens UI5 frontend)
 4. Check if feature is enabled by checking if `z_sy_feature=>feature_xx = abap_true`

-:warning: features should never be enabled in production system!
+:warning: Features should never be enabled in production system!

 ### Examples
 see /examples